RicGobs/EPO-European-Parliament-Online/README.md

 Never use this command with /psql (you will delete this container and lose all your data)

 ## To clean your system from all containers
+With this command you eliminate all data that you store in Docker, if you have other containers and other images (different from this project), DO NOT USE this command.
 ```
 sudo docker system prune --all --force
 ```